lotusempire64/LotusWare/README.md

 # Python-Ransomware

-#everything exept server made by me
+-everything exept server.py made by me

 To test the Ransomware out on your machine,